-Rahua’s Voluminous Shampoo is a product that I wanted to try from the very first time I saw it on the beautiful Spirit Beauty Lounge.
+Rahua’s Voluminous Shampoo is a product that I wanted to try from the first time I saw it.
 However, I was somehow thrown off by some of the reviews I read on the web and I kept postponing my purchase.
 Until I published my review of the Yarok – Feed Your Volume Shampoo and I received a quite a few emails and comments requesting that I compare the two.
 In particular, most people seem to be interested in finding out – which one is better?
 Yarok or Rahua?

 My opinion is that Rahua Voluminous is a fabulous shampoo.
 I was so impressed with how soft my hair felt after washing it (I do not even use conditioner!).
 I suppose that the Ungurahua oil that this shampoo contains truly restores, heals, and moisturizes the hair.
 As far as volume goes, I do not see any extra boost at the roots, but I do see that my hair gets full of body.
 Clean, soft, shiny and bouncy.

 As for the texture, Rahua Voluminous has a thick gel consistency, I only need to use a small amount to get a good lather.
 A small quantity is enough to clean all of my hair.
 The scent is herbaceous, pleasant, and goes away with the rinsing.
 No residue is left in the hair, and most importantly, it does not dry my hair nor my scalp.
 In a few words, it is really lovely.